 Utah is a state in the western region of the United States.
-The state is home to more 600 vertebrates and plenty of insects and invertebrates.
-Mammals are the most abundant animal species in the state since they exist in almost all the regions.
+The state is home to more than 600 different species of mammals, birds, fish, reptiles, and amphibians.
+Mammals are the most abundant animal species in the state since they exist in almost all regions.
 Mammal species include the likes of mule deer, brown bear, mountain goat, pronghorn, wood bison, black bear, Canada lynx, long-tailed weasel, gray wolf, and many more.
 Insect species include the likes of the rare Coral Pink Sand Dunes tiger beetle, Africanized honeybees, the white-lined sphinx moth, and others.

 10. Gray wolf